Our evaluation work

 How it works

 CLC uses a retrospective pre-test (RPT) built around these four pillars to evaluate the impact of its programs.
-Participants rate their knowledge, attitude, and skills at the end of their program compared to before the program across 16 questions.
+Participants rate their knowledge, attitude, and skills at the end of their program compared to before the program across a series of learning indicators.
 The charts within each accordion below indicate the percentage of participants who agreed or strongly agreed with specific outcome-related indicators before the program (pastel bars) and after the program (dark color bars).
-Last year, all programs showed double-digit percentage point increases across all 16 indicators.
+Last year, all programs showed increases across all indicators.